Copenhagen: Entertainment and performing arts

+The Danish National School of Performing Arts (DASPA) has a campus in Copenhagen.
+Before being amalgamated with five other schools in 2015, it was known as the Statens Scenekunstskole, or National Performing Arts School.

+Designed by Henning Larsen, the Copenhagen Opera House (Operaen) opened in 2005.
+It is among the most modern opera houses in the world.

 Copenhagen has a significant jazz scene that has existed for many years.
 It developed when a number of American jazz musicians such as Ben Webster, Thad Jones, Richard Boone, Ernie Wilkins, Kenny Drew, Ed Thigpen, Bob Rockwell, Dexter Gordon, and others such as rock guitarist Link Wray came to live in Copenhagen during the 1960s.
 Every year in early July, Copenhagen's streets, squares, parks as well as cafés and concert halls fill up with big and small jazz concerts during the Copenhagen Jazz Festival.
 One of Europe's top jazz festivals, the annual event features around 900 concerts at 100 venues with over 200,000 guests from Denmark and around the world.

 The largest venue for popular music in Copenhagen is Vega in the Vesterbro district.
 It was chosen as "best concert venue in Europe" by international music magazine Live.
 The venue has three concert halls: the great hall, Store Vega, accommodates audiences of 1,550, the middle hall, Lille Vega, has space for 500 and Ideal Bar Live has a capacity of 250.
 Every September since 2006, the Festival of Endless Gratitude (FOEG) has taken place in Copenhagen.
 This festival focuses on indie counterculture, experimental pop music and left field music combined with visual arts exhibitions.

-For free entertainment one can stroll along Strøget, especially between Nytorv and Højbro Plads, which in the late afternoon and evening is a bit like an impromptu three-ring circus with musicians, magicians, jugglers and other street performers.
+Free performances take place along Strøget, particularly between Nytorv and Højbro Plads, where musicians, magicians, jugglers and other street performers can be found in the late afternoon and evening.